Lia Olguța Vasilescu

 Lia Olguţa Vasilescu (born 18 November 1974) is a Romanian politician, member of the Social Democratic Party (PSD).
 She served as mayor of Craiova from 2012 to 2017, when she resigned to become Minister of Labor.
-She was reelected as Mayor of Craiova in 2020 and since then she has been serving as the Mayor of Craiova.
+She was reelected as Mayor of Craiova in 2020 and since then she has been serving as the mayor of Craiova.

 Personal life

 Her ancestors left Cadrilater in 1940, after the Treaty of Craiova which transferred the region from Romania to Bulgaria.
 She is a graduate of the Elena Cuza National College in her native city.
 In 1997 she graduated the Faculty of Philology and History of the University of Craiova (Romanian-Italian language specialization).

-Between 1997 and 2000, Vasilescu worked for the local newspaper Cuvântul Libertăţii from Craiova.
+Between 1997 and 2000, Vasilescu worked for the local newspaper Cuvântul Libertății from Craiova.
 She was an editor in the first year and became the Head of the Investigations Department in 1998.
 In 1999 she was promoted as Deputy Editor.